 I.1.4 Proposal (Conclusion) – The main text should end with a conclusion that, whenever possible, should be in the form of a concrete proposal indicating the intended disposition of the contribution.
 It would be useful to make the following distinction between Proposal and Conclusion, so that a standard approach to their application may be adopted.
 The heading Proposal should be used when the section offers suggestions for acceptance (such as solutions, plans and changes the contributor expects to be implemented) and when decisions or actions are requested.
 The heading Conclusion should be used when it is merely informational, such as summarizing observations and no decision about a course of action is expected.
 If both appear in a contribution, the proposals should follow the conclusions.

+I.1.5 Gap Analysis – the text should detail what similar work items that other ITU study groups, and other relevant global standards development organisations (SDOs) have undertaken in order to identify whether or not a new work item proposal will cover a new and distinctive standardization requirement.

-I.1.5 Supplementary Sections – Supporting or more detailed information that might interrupt the flow of ideas in the main text should be placed in the sections containing annexes, appendices, references and attachments.
+I.1.6 Supplementary Sections – Supporting or more detailed information that might interrupt the flow of ideas in the main text should be placed in the sections containing annexes, appendices, references and attachments.
 A solid line can be used to separate such sections from the main text.
 "The Guide" describes the distinction between the uses of Annex and Appendix.

 I.2 Mechanics and presentation